polyaxon/polyaxon/docs/references/polyaxon-optimization-engine/hyperband.md

       optimization: minimize
 ```

-With this updated example, if one of the experiments reaches an accuracy of 0.9 or higher, or a loss of 0.05 or lower, the search algorithm will stop other running experiments,
+With this updated example, if one of the experiments reaches an accuracy of 0.9 or higher, or a loss of 0.05 or lower, the search algorithm will stop other ru ng experiments,
 and any other experiments that is scheduled to be running.